-Will Vanadium Batteries Replace Lithium Ion Batteries in Large Scale Applications?
+Will Vanadium Batteries Replace Lithium Ion in Large-Scale Apps?

 Batteries are used for many things, from something as small as your cell phone to something as significant as an electric car or grid - and everything in between.
 For many years, many of these applications have been dominated by lithium-ion batteries.
 They have been considered the go-to choice when a reliable rechargeable battery is needed.